The Karen Carpenter Story: Reception

 The movie was very popular in the ratings; it was the highest-rated two-hour TV movie of the year and the third highest rated such program on any network during the 1980s.
 It has never had an official United States VHS or DVD release, but was issued on LaserDisc in Japan.
+The film was nominated for a Primetime Emmy Award for Outstanding Sound Mixing for a Limited Series or Movie at the 41st Primetime Emmy Awards.

+On the review aggregator website Rotten Tomatoes, 100% of 6 critics' reviews are positive.

 Richard Carpenter's reaction

 At the time, Richard Carpenter described his feelings towards the film: Oh, certain things were overblown.
 Not that I'm trying to take anything away from the importance of the event: Karen's battle with anorexia, mine with sleeping pills but it was still a little melodramatic.
 Like, neither of us - for anyone that watched this movie - literally collapsed.
 In fact, when I saw that, I told them while it was being made: "Look, neither of us fell down here.
 Karen didn't onstage and I didn't go down a flight of stairs..."
 But we're dealing with a TV movie so you have to take it with a grain of salt.
 And each little thing was not exactly the way it happened, that's all.
 But it's still a fairly accurate log of twenty years of our lives.

 In 1988, Carpenter stated, that I was in two minds about the film from the start but I knew that if it had to be made, I had to be involved.
 I accept that parts of the lives of all celebrities are matters of public record but for somebody else to have done this without the family's blessing, well, it just wouldn't have been as well told.

 In 2004, he was much harsher about the project, calling it "90 minutes of creative license that give biopics in general a dubious tone."
 He also stated at the time that he considered being involved in the film one of his biggest mistakes.